 Menopause is a normal and expected time in a woman's life when her monthly menstrual cycle ceases.
 The average age of a woman's last period is 51 but can range from her 40s to late 50s.
-Symptoms of menopause can last months to years due to varying changes in estrogen and progesterone levels, female hormones created in the ovaries.
+Symptoms of menopause can last months to years due to varying changes in levels of estrogen and progesterone — female hormones created in the ovaries.

-Menopause can sometimes be triggered earlier with smoking and certain types of operations, including hysterectomies or the removal of the uterus.
+Menopause can sometimes be triggered earlier with smoking and certain types of operations, including hysterectomies in which the uterus is removed.